YarNhoj/ss-RHCE/README.md

 	net.ipv4.ip_forward = 1

 #Set up a mail server w/ the following conditions
--Natasha's mail should be spooled to /var/spool/mail/natasha -The server should accept mail remotely
+- Natasha's mail should be spooled to /var/spool/mail/natasha
+- The server should accept mail remotely
--All mail sent to admin should be received by natasha
+- All mail sent to admin should be received by natasha

 	yum install -y postfix*
 	vi /etc/postfix/main.cf